Jira Server to Cloud API integration

 1{2 "startAt" : 0,3 "maxResults" : 10,4 "total": 200,5 "isLast": false,6 "values": [7 { /* result 0 */ },8 { /* result 1 */ },9 { /* result 2 */ }10 ]11}

-• Each operation can have a different limit for the number of items returned, and these limits may change without notice.
+is the maximum number of items that a page can return.- Each operation can have a different limit for the number of items returned, and these limits may change without notice.

-• To find the maximum number of items that an operation could return, set maxResults to a large number — for example, over 1000 — and if the returned value of maxResults is less than the requested value, the returned value is the maximum.
+to a large number — for example, over 1000 — and if the returned value ofmaxResults

-• This number may change as the client requests the subsequent pages, therefore the client should always assume that the requested page can be empty.
+is the total number of items contained in all pages.- This number may change as the client requests the subsequent pages, therefore the client should always assume that the requested page can be empty.

-• This property is not returned for all operations.
+- This property is not returned for all operations.

-• This property is not returned for all operations.
+indicates whether the page returned is the last one.- This property is not returned for all operations.

 Ordering

 Some operations support ordering the elements of a response by a field.
 Check the documentation for the operation to confirm whether ordering a response is supported and which fields can be used.
 Responses are listed in ascending order by default.
-You can change the order using the orderby query parameter with a - or + symbol.
-For example:
+You can change the order using the

 Server vs. Cloud endpoints